linjames0/jameslin.bio/markdown/research.md

 #### 2. Go for gold
 The lab culture is a severe rejection of incrementalism.
 We want to innovate and redefine, not optimize p-values or benchmarks.
-Be damned if our research isn't at least Nobel-worthy.

 Ed frequently questions the ambition of an idea: is it scalable? can we open-source the method for all labs? how does this fundamentally change how science gets done?
 He also constantly pushes for us to invert the premise: what if we didn't try to image smaller things? what if instead [we made them bigger](https://www.nature.com/articles/s41592-018-0219-4)?
 Most of the time when you invert you arrive at something that sounds ridiculous, but on those rare occasions where the conclusion gives you a pause, you're on the cusp of revolution.